dukebismaya/RetroTetris/README.md

 ## 📄 License

-This project is distributed under an open license.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may use, modify, and share this project for non-commercial purposes only.
+Commercial use or redistribution is strictly prohibited.
 See the [LICENSE](LICENSE) file for more details.